sez11a/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 1. Click on the image you want to edit.
 1. In the Content Page sidebar, you can configure the image using three different options:

-    - *Link*: enter the URL for your image.
+    * *Link*: enter the URL for your image.
-    - *Image*: select an image from your computer or from the Documents and Media library.
+    * *Image*: select an image from your computer or from the Documents and Media library.
-    - *Mapping*: select an image by [mapping content](#mapping-content).
+    * *Mapping*: select an image by [mapping content](#mapping-content).

     ![Editing an image allows you to enter a URL, select an image from Documents and Media or set a link for the image.](./building-content-pages/images/09.png)

-You can also specify a background image for a layout by [setting the layout style](#setting-the-layout-style) or provide a link for your image by [editing hyperlinks](#editing-hyperlink).
+You can also specify a background image for a layout by [setting the layout style](#setting-the-layout-style) or provide a link for your image by [editing hyperlinks](#editing-hyperlinks).

 ### Configuring the Grid Layout

 1. Click the Grid element you want to configure.
-1. In the Content Page sidebar, under the *Styles* tab, select the style options.
+1. In the Content Page sidebar, under the *Styles* tab, select the style options for your content.
 1. Under the *Configuration* tab, select the *Number of Modules* (from 1 to 6) to specify the number of columns for the grid.
 1. Click *Show Gutter* to show the spacing between modules.

-You can adjust the width of the columns to create a more custom layout:
+You can adjust the columns width to create a more custom layout:

 1. Click on the Row to select it.
 A blue dot appears between each of the columns, indicating that they can be resized.
 1. Click one of the blue dots and drag to the left or right to adjust the size of the column.